 Photos courtesy of Gary Zuker and Paul Bardagjy

 The boulders you see on the foundation, around the doorway and later in the fireplace were purchased from a stone quarry about 10 miles away from the property.

 The windows were all either reclaimed or hand made.

-Looks pretty big in the picture below, but it’s still a relatively small house.
+Looks pretty big, but it’s still a relatively small house.